Expert medical and surgical care in Thailand

 • Gold standard for large, complex, or staghorn stones

-• Single-procedure clearance rates above 90%
+• High single-procedure clearance rates

 • Requires one to two nights in hospital